Red River Waterway Commission

 Hazard Reports

-Pool 5 (Shreveport gage)
+Pool 5 (Shreveport gauge)

 When river levels reach 21 with a predicted continual rise, the public boat ramps at Stoner Avenue and Teague Parkway Recreation Areas will close.
 When river levels reach 26 with a predicted continual rise, the public boat ramps at North Caddo and Bishop Point Recreation areas will close

-Pool 4 (Coushatta gage)
+Pool 4 (Coushatta gauge)

 When river levels reach 29 with a predicted continual rise, the public boat ramp at Coushatta Recreation Area will close.
 When river levels reach 30.5 with a predicted continual rise, the public boat ramp at Red Oak Recreation Area will close.

-Pools 3 (Grand Ecore gage)
+Pools 3 (Grand Ecore gauge)

 When river levels reach 32 with a predicted continual rise, the public boat ramps at Grand Ecore, Natchitoches, St. Maurice, Montgomery, Red Bayou & Colfax Recreation Areas will close.

-Pools 1 & 2 (Alexandria gage)
+Pools 1 & 2 (Alexandria gauge)

 When river levels reach 25 with a predicted continual rise, the public boat ramps at Alexandria Levee Park, Ft.
 Buhlow & Ben Routh Recreation Areas will close.
 When river levels reach 28 with a predicted continual rise, the public boat ramps at Boyce, Lock & Dam No.2, Poland & Brouillette will close.